 MAKE IT VEGETARIAN: Use more potatoes (see above) or tofu.

 Spices - The combo of the spices really brings all these delicious samosa flavours together.
-I'd really recommend you to use them and have them in the pantry as they're amazing, common spices to use in Asian dishes.
+I'd really recommend you use them and have them in the pantry as they're amazing, common spices to use in Asian dishes.

 SUBSTITUTION: It won't really taste the same but you could use 1 teaspoon of curry powder instead.